 Special taxation entities having jurisdiction over a reinvestment zone may participate in executed abatement agreements; however, the special taxing districts may not designate reinvestment zones or initiate tax abatement agreements.
 Reinvestment zones are designated by local ordinance or resolution.
 Incorporated cities, counties and special districts are allowed to enter into tax abatement agreements.
 However, school districts no longer possess this ability.

 The Comptroller of Public Accounts has responsibility for the state's central registry of reinvestment zones for tax abatements and tax increment financing.
-The 2016 biennial report indicates active reinvestment zones in six communities in three area counties (Austin, Georgetown, Kyle, Leander, Pflugerville and Taylor).
+Comptroller reports indicate active reinvestment zones in 14 communities in four area counties (Austin, Buda, Cedar Park, Dripping Springs, Elgin, Georgetown, Hutto, Kyle, Leander, Liberty Hill, Manor, Pflugerville, Round Rock, and Taylor).

 A Texas constitutional amendment providing an exemption from property taxation for pollution control equipment was approved in 1993.
 The intent was to ensure that compliance with environmental mandates through capital investments did not result in an increase in a facility's property taxes.
 A facility must first receive a determination from the Texas Commission on Environmental Quality (TCEQ) that property is for pollution control purposes.
 That positive use determination is then provided to the local appraisal district, which must accept the TCEQ's decision and grant the property an exemption from property taxes.